 What is an Asylum Seeker?

-A person who has left their country because they have suffered torture, oppression or persecution.
+A person who has been forced to leave their country because they have suffered – or a fearful of – torture, oppression or persecution.
 They have a legal right to ask for protection and are waiting for a decision on their asylum claim.
 The Home Office makes the decision.
 People seeking asylum are not allowed to work.

 Who is a Refugee?